sfrancisatx/experiment626/README.md

     3.  install node - and then test that node -v and npm -v commands work
     4.  set up Claude
     5.  set up free version of github co-pilot
+    6.  do this colyseus examples install : https://github.com/colyseus/colyseus-examples by runnign the git command etc.